Build landing pages by linking content

 Watch this video to get familiar with the concept of linking content together.

 Play video on https://www.youtube.com/watch?v=8KigEbu5xvg

 When editing content types, you can choose to limit the number and type of content items for each linked items element.

-Another advantage to linked items elements is that you can re-order items as you need.
-Also, you can expand the items to see their content and edit them directly from one place.
+Another advantage to linked items elements is that you can re-order the items as you need.
+You can also expand the items to see their content and edit them directly from one place.

 Sometimes, you might want to insert content directly into the rich text of your article or home page.
 This gives you more control over the overall flow of your content.
 For example, the inserted content might represent testimonials and you want them to be in the certain locations of your page.

 Depending on whether you want to insert one-time content or reuse existing content, you'll want to use either components or content items in your rich text elements.

 Should you use components or linked items?

 Linked items might be more useful than components if you need to find the items by taxonomy term, for example.
 You can't do so with components so your categorization wouldn't work.